-Oman acts as a reliable partner in its relations with the international community, but is, due to its relative wealth, not a classical developing country.
-Besides their own financial possibilities, fear of external interference prevents Oman from securing more international aid for specific projects.

-The lack of substantial political reform since 2011, the hyper-centralization of political power and the absence of long-term political plans for a post-Qaboos Oman remain a concern for the international community.
+Oman acts as a reliable partner in its relations with the international community but fear of external interference prevents Oman from securing more international aid for specific projects.
+The lack of substantial political reform since 2011, the hypercentralization of political power and the absence of long-term political plans for a post-Qaboos Oman remain a concern for the international community.
 Nonetheless, the government works closely with international organizations such as the World Bank, the IMF, the United Nations and other regional Arab developmental and financial institutions.
-For instance, on 8 July 2013 the government concluded consultations with the IMF on "Article IV," which permits the surveillance of Oman's economic, financial and exchange rate policies.
-Oman has been working closely with the World Bank in 2014 on development of strategies to "enhance the investment climate and strengthen the competitive position" in the country.
+For instance, on 27 June 2016 the government concluded consultations with the IMF on "Article IV," which permits the surveillance of Oman's economic, financial and exchange rate policies.
+Oman has been working closely with the World Bank since 2014 on development of strategies to "enhance the investment climate and strengthen the competitive position" in the country.